nonplain/nonplain-md-backlinker.js/README.md

 ## Contributing

-These tools are in progress.
 If your use-case requires specific functionality from this library, please contact me and we'll see what we can do together.
 Thanks!